Precision Pest Control

 Prevention Tips for Mosquitoes & Ticks in Southern Maine Homes

-Preventing future infestations is often easier than treating an active one.
-Eliminating standing water in gutters, birdbaths, or low spots stops mosquito breeding, while trimming tall grass and brush reduces tick habitats for species like deer ticks.
-Using DEET repellents on skin or permethrin on clothing adds protection during outdoor activities in wooded areas.
-Keeping yards clear of leaf litter and debris deters rodents that host ticks, and installing barriers like gravel paths limits access.
-Simple steps like these make a big difference in Maine’s humid, seasonal climate, where heavy rains and mild winters encourage pest activity.
-I’ll share personalized prevention tips during your free inspection.
+Preventing future activity is often easier than treating an active problem.
+Eliminating standing water in gutters, birdbaths, and low spots stops mosquito breeding, while trimming tall grass and brush reduces tick habitat for species like deer ticks.
+Using DEET-based repellents on skin or permethrin on clothing adds a layer of personal protection during outdoor activities in wooded areas.
+Keeping yards clear of leaf litter and debris also helps by reducing habitat for the small rodents that ticks depend on.
+I will share personalized prevention tips during your free inspection.

 Practical Prevention Tips:

-- Eliminate standing water in gutters, birdbaths, or low areas to stop mosquito breeding sites.
+• Eliminate standing water in gutters, birdbaths, and low areas to reduce mosquito breeding sites

-- Trim tall grass, brush, and overgrown vegetation to reduce tick habitats, especially for deer ticks in wooded yards.
+• Trim tall grass, brush, and overgrown vegetation to reduce tick habitat, especially in wooded yards

-- Use DEET-based repellents on skin and permethrin on clothing or gear for outdoor activities in high-risk zones.
+• Use DEET-based repellents on skin and permethrin on clothing for outdoor activities in higher-risk areas

-- Clear leaf litter, debris, and woodpiles to deter rodents that carry ticks into your property.
+• Clear leaf litter, debris, and woodpiles to reduce habitat for rodents that carry ticks onto your property

-- Install gravel or mulch barriers around play areas and install tick tubes if needed for ongoing control.
+• Install gravel or mulch barriers around play areas and ask about the Tickbox system for ongoing tick control

 Don’t let mosquitoes and ticks ruin your outdoor time or put your family at risk of Lyme disease and other illnesses this season.
 Contact Precision Pest Control today for fast, humane, and effective relief.